MewsSystems/gitbook-connector-api/operations/paymentrequests.md

 ## Get all payment requests

-Get all payment requests belonging to the specified [Customers](customers.md#customer).
+Get all payment requests belonging to the specified customer accounts.
 Note that this operation uses [Pagination](../guidelines/pagination.md).

 ### Request